 Skip to content

-To change some config files (nothing to worry about), I'll recommend nano because it just works.
+To change some config files (don't worry, it won't hurt), I'll recommend nano because it just works.
 To save a file, use CTRL+S and to exit CTRL+X.

 Update your system caution